 - Rename your table calculation if desired.

 - Optionally, click Default Formatting to choose a predefined format or create a custom format for the results.
-If you create a custom format, use Excel-style formatting as described in this Discourse article.
+If you create a custom format, use Excel-style formatting as described on the Adding Custom Formatting to Numeric Fields documentation page.

-The next docs page, Creating Looker Expressions, explains how to create Looker Expressions and how the editor helps you.
+The Creating Looker Expressions documentation page explains how to create Looker expressions and how the editor helps you.

 - If you are finished adding table calculations, click Save Table Calculations.